Our Board Members

 Board Member since 2018

-Alberto Saldamando (Xicano/Zapoteca) is an internationally acknowledged expert on human rights and Indigenous rights and has represented Indigenous Peoples, organizations and communities from various countries from most regions of the world before United Nations human rights mechanisms, as well as the International Labor Organization, the Interamerican Commission on Human Rights, and the Organization for Economic Cooperation and Development specific instance procedure.
+Alberto Saldamando (Xicano/Zapoteca) is an internationally acknowledged expert on human rights and Indigenous rights and has represented Indigenous Peoples, organizations, and communities from various countries from most regions of the world before United Nations human rights mechanisms, as well as the International Labor Organization, the Interamerican Commission on Human Rights, and the Organization for Economic Cooperation and Development specific instance procedure.

 Alberto was accredited as an Expert by the UN Food and Agriculture Organization (FAO) to the World Conference on Indigenous Peoples (2014) and elected by UN-accredited Non-governmental Organizations as their representative to the International Steering Committee of the World Conference Against Racism (1998-2001).
-Previously, he served as Executive Director of California Rural Legal Assistance, was one of the founders and board member of San Francisco’s Central American Resource Center (CARECEN), and Board Member for Northern California American Civil Liberties Union (ACLU).
+Previously, he served as Executive Director of California Rural Legal Assistance, was one of the founders and board members of San Francisco’s Central American Resource Center (CARECEN), and was a Board Member for the Northern California American Civil Liberties Union (ACLU).
 He is bilingual in Spanish and English.

-Portrait of Leila SalazarLeila Salazar-López
+Leila Salazar-López

 Board Member since 2023

 Leila Salazar-López, Executive Director of Amazon Watch since 2015, leads the organization in its work to protect and defend the bio-cultural and climate integrity of the Amazon rainforest in solidarity with Indigenous and forest peoples.
-For 25+ years Leila has worked to defend the world’s rainforests, human rights, and climate through grassroots organizing and international advocacy campaigns at Amazon Watch, Rainforest Action Network and Global Exchange.
-She is also a Global Fund for Women Advisor for Latin America, a Greenpeace Voting Member and serves on the Advisory Circle of Daughters of the Earth. (amazonwatch.org).
+For 25+ years, Leila has worked to defend the world’s rainforests, human rights, and climate through grassroots organizing and international advocacy campaigns at Amazon Watch, Rainforest Action Network, and Global Exchange.
+She is also a Global Fund for Women Advisor for Latin America, a Greenpeace Voting Member, and serves on the Advisory Circle of Daughters of the Earth. (amazonwatch.org).

 Dan Scales